kaviyarasu7/lambda-stock-notifier/README.md

 # NSE and BSE Stock notifier based on AWS Lambda, Serverless, NodeJS and OneSignal

-The app basically scraps NSE / BSE stock websites and send pushnotification to the web subscribers based on the condition defined into code.
+The app basically scraps NSE / BSE stock websites and send push notification to the web subscribers based on the condition defined in the google spreadsheet.

 ### Features of Application
 1. Compeletly serverless with the help of serverless